hello! I'm Alison

 I make iridescent ceramic jewellery and homewares in my studio in Aberdeenshire, Scotland.

 I use a combination of hand making techniques and digital technology to make my ceramics.

-Using digital technology is a big part of my process.
-The models for my pieces are 3D printed and I make plaster moulds of them for slip casting, so I end up with an exact replica of the 3D print in clay.
+I 3D print the models for my pieces and then make plaster moulds of them for slip casting, so I end up with an almost exact replica of the 3D print in clay.